 For the 65 percent of West Chester adults who detect wisdom teeth in their late teens or early twenties, West Chester Dental Group generally recommends removal.
-Wisdom teeth can damage adjacent teeth, nerves and, due to their awkward positioning, can increase risk of tooth decay and gum disease.
+Wisdom teeth can damage adjacent teeth, nerves, and due to their awkward positioning, can increase the risk of tooth decay and gum disease.
 Moreover, they often come in crooked, crowding the other teeth and affecting the bite.

 After removal, West Chester Dental Group recommends wisdom teeth extraction patients carefully follow the instructions given.

 Bleeding is inevitable and should be expected to last up to three days.
 Rinsing is counter-productive, but firm pressure should be applied by biting down on the gauze pads to help stop the bleeding.